Toxic Childhood

 Sue Palmer has published two more books, focusing on boys, in 2007, and on girls, in 2014.

-Criticisms of the view that childhood has become increasingly toxic
+There are several criticisms of the view that childhood has become increasingly toxic:

 • This could be an example of an adult ‘panicking’ about technological changes, maybe children are more adaptable than Palmer thinks?